ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 $V_{LJ}(r)=\frac{C12}{r^{12}}-\frac{C6}{r^{6}}$

-The $$r^{-12}$$ term approximates the strong Pauli repulsion originating from overlap of electron orbitals, while the $$r^{-6}$$ term describes weaker attractive van der Waals forces acting between local dynamically induced dipoles in the valence orbitals.
-While the attractive term is physically realistic (London dispersive forces have $$r^{-6}$$ distance dependence), the repulsive term is a crude approximation of exponentially falling off repulsive interaction.
+The $$r^{-12}$$ term approximates the strong Pauli repulsion originating from overlap of electron orbitals, while the $$r^{-6}$$ term describes weaker attractive forces acting between local dynamically induced dipoles in the valence orbitals.
+While the attractive term is physically realistic (London dispersive forces have $$r^{-6}$$ distance dependence), the repulsive term is a crude approximation of exponentially decaying repulsive interaction.
 The too steep repulsive part often leads to an overestimation of the pressure in the system.

 The LJ potential is commonly expressed in terms of the well depth $$\epsilon$$ (the measure of the strength of the interaction) and the van der Waals radius $$\sigma$$ (the distance at which the intermolecular potential between the two particles is zero).